Dartvauder/NeuroSandboxWebUI/README.md

 ## How to use:

-#### Interface has twelve tabs: LLM, TTS-STT, SunoBark, LibreTranslate, StableDiffusion, Shap-E, AudioCraft, AudioLDM 2, Demucs, ModelDownloader, Settings and System.
+#### Interface has thirteen tabs: LLM, TTS-STT, SunoBark, LibreTranslate, StableDiffusion, ZeroScope 2, Shap-E, AudioCraft, AudioLDM 2, Demucs, ModelDownloader, Settings and System.
 Select the one you need and follow the instructions below

 ### LLM: